malcommac/Hydra/README.md

 Made with love in pure Swift 3+ ♥
 </p>

 Hydra is full-featured lightweight library which allows you to write better async code in Swift 3+.
-It's partially based on JavaScript A+ specs and also implements modern construct like `await`.
+It's partially based on [JavaScript A+](https://promisesaplus.com) specs and also implements modern construct like `await` (as seen in [Async/Await specification in ES8 (ECMAScript 2017)](https://github.com/tc39/ecmascript-asyncawait) or C#) which allows you to write async code in sync manner.

 With Hydra your code will be cleaner, easy to mantain and sexy as ever.